-Serena Confalonieri is a young designer, born in 1980, who has worked over the years in products design, graphic and design of fabrics, getting known by several Italian and foreign companies.
-In 2014 she received a special mention at the Young&Design Awards and in 2016 she won the prestigious German Design Awards.
-Some of her works have been published on important magazines such as Ottagono, Elle Décor and Interni.
-Last year she has started a partnership with Porro, an historic Brianza-based company, one of the most appreciated at international level for wood finishing and processing.
+Serena Confalonieri is a young designer born in 1980, who has worked over the years in product design, graphic and design of fabrics, she has become known by several Italian and foreign companies.
+In 2014 she received a special mention at the Young&Design Awards and in 2016 she won the prestigious German Design Award.
+Some of her work has been published in well known magazines such as Ottagono, Elle Décor and Interni.
+Last year she started a partnership with Porro, a historic Brianza-based company, one of the most appreciated at international level, for wood finishing and processing.

-I reached Serena by phone, a Saturday of few weeks ago.
-The freshness of some of her works reflects the joviality of her person.
-After the first few minutes of talk and conversations, I asked her to illustrate the first approach with Porro.
+I contacted Serena by phone, one Saturday a few weeks ago.
+The freshness of her work reflects the joviality of her character.
+After a few minutes of conversation, I asked her to tell me about her first contact with Porro.

-First of all, I ran a search on their website, in the integrated area, by downloading all the images and technical drawings of the products.
+First of all, I ran a search on their website, the integrated area and downloaded all the images and technical drawings of their products.
 I started working on their most iconic products, adding others that I liked the most.
-I focused on those that in my opinion were more harmonious and with more contemporary lines.
-Three of the fabrics I have designed are a review of three projects by the Swedish studio Front, because they are more contemporary, with more easily usable lines.
+I focused on those that in my opinion were more harmonious and those with more contemporary lines.
+Three of the fabrics that I designed were a review of three projects by the Swedish studio Front, because they are more contemporary, with more usable lines.

-I designed three projects starting from photographic images, integrating them with the graphics.
-For the other two projects I worked on technical drawings, editing the axonometric views of the System storage wardrobe and mixing technical drawings, perspective plans and axonometric drawings of some representative products of the company.
+I designed three projects starting from the photographic images, integrating the photos with graphics.
+For the other two projects, I worked on the technical drawings, editing the axonometric views of the System storage wardrobe and I mixed the technical drawings, perspective plans and axonometric drawings of some of their representative products.

 The Gentle chair, the Ellipse table and a piece of furniture called Balancing Boxes.

-What motivated you to focus on these inspirations?
+What prompted you to focus on these inspirational pieces?

-I had also designed a floral theme, but making a self-reference to the company seemed to me the most correct way to celebrate its products and to support a project created ad hoc by Porro.
+I had also designed a floral theme, but making a self-reference to the company seemed to me the most correct way to celebrate their products and to support this project created ‘ad hoc’ by Porro.

-How would you describe the style of Porro in general?
+In general, how would you describe the style of Porro?

 Porro has a very serious, rigorous style.
-I am very colorful, imaginative, even fresh, so there was an adjustment.
-The color palettes and colors that I proposed were many for each design.
-Then there was a selection from them.
-Let’s say that we have found quite easily a common point between my work and their style.
+I am very colorful, imaginative, even fresh, so there was a compromise.
+I proposed many colour palettes and shades for each design.
+Then they made their selection.
+Let’s say that we easily found common ground between my work and their style.”

-When the press office proposed me to work with them, at the beginning they were a bit displaced.
-When they noticed that my proposals were not so crazy but in line with their previous production, they rightly started to trust a little more and left me more freedom to use pastel colors, especially pink and blue.
-I must say that on both sides there was a fairly natural adjustment.
+In the beginning, when the press office first suggested I work with them, they were a little unsure.
+When they started to see that my proposals were not so crazy but in line with their previous production and design, they rightly started to trust me more and left me more freedom to use pastel colors, especially pink and blue.
+I must say that on both sides there was a fairly natural compromise.

-When they told me that my work was under the scrutiny of Piero Lissoni, I immediately thought “what will survive of the things I’ve done?”.
-Now I can say I’m very happy of my work with them.
+When they told me that my work was under the scrutiny of Piero Lissoni, I immediately thought, “What will happen to the things I’ve created?”.
+But now I can say I’m very happy to work with them.

-All your research activity has been rewarded by the trust of the company and its art director, but if you look at your work a little bit from the outside, could you tell me a favorite?
+Now that all your research and activity has been rewarded by the trust of the company and its art director, if you could look at your work from the outside, what would be your favorite?

-Tell us an interesting fact about your work experience with Porro.
+Can you tell us an interesting fact about your work experience with Porro?

-During the selection process, the System Brown fabric was chosen, and I was a bit stunned: among the cheerfulest proposals I had made, it had been chosen the more out-of-tone one.
-When I saw it applied to the closet, I admitted that it was probably the best one.
-Working with Porro was gratifying because if on one hand they decided to trust me, on the other hand I also learned to trust their dynamics of choice.
-When I saw my graphic system mounted on the wardrobe, I thought “well spotted!”.
+During their selection process for new fabric, they chose my System Brown fabric design and I was at first a bit stunned: amongst all the cheerful proposals I had made, they chose the more out-of-tone one.
+But, when I saw it applied to the wardrobe, I had to admit that it was probably the best one.
+Working with Porro was gratifying because on the one hand they decided to trust me and on the other hand, I had also learned to trust their dynamics of choice.
+When I eventually saw my graphic system mounted on the wardrobe, I thought “Well spotted!”.